 Creating ASP.NET web pages is very similar to creating basic HTML pages.
 There are some slight differences.
-First, ASP.NET web pages are text based files saved with the file extension of .aspx rather than .html or .htm.
+First, ASP.NET web pages are text-based files saved with the file extension of

-declaration, or DOCTYPE.
-For example, you can optionally specify an @ Page directive or other directives, Web server controls, and server-side code.
+@ Page directive or other directives, web server controls, and server-side code.

 Basic ASP.NET Web Page